 “You should never be religious about methods of any kind.
 The only sane way to work is to let the project define the plan.
 Only a fool chooses tools before studying the job to be done.”—Scott Berkun, The Year Without Pants

-I pulled this quote from my notes on Berkun’s book—a quick and insightful read that recounts his time working remotely for WordPress.com—which I bought and read a little over three years ago when I moved to the Bay Area and began working from the comfort of my couch, I mean home office.
+I pulled this quote from my notes on Berkun’s book—a quick and insightful read that recounts his time working remotely for WordPress.com—which I bought and read in 2014 when I moved to the Bay Area and began working from the comfort of my couch, I mean home office.
 I share Berkun’s words not to impart any wisdom on the secrets of working remotely but rather to help you think more critically about the process of preparing yourself or your athletes for a goal race or event.
 Let me explain.
-Despite being a business book centered around workplace culture, Berkun’s book has informed my coaching philosophy more than any “X’s and O’s” type of training book.
-In fact, there are many other non-running, non-exercise science books that also fall into this category but that’s another post for a different day (reply to this email or Tweet in my direction if that’s of any interest to you).
+Despite being a business book centered around workplace culture, Berkun’s book has informed my training philosophy and coaching practice more than any “X’s and O’s” type of running book I’ve ever read.
+(In fact, there are many other non-running, non-exercise science books that also fall into this category but that’s another post for a different day.)
 Here’s how I’ve dissected Berkun’s quote and applied its wisdom to my coaching practice and training philosophy:

 — You should never be religious about methods of any kind.
 It’s important to believe in what you’re doing but you also have to keep an open mind and re-evaluate your methodology when performances have plateaued, you’re stuck in an injury cycle or your athletes simply aren’t responding as well to the same types of workouts they’ve been doing for the past however many years.
 The same training plan doesn’t work for every athlete nor does the same training plan always work for the same athlete.